Snow Tha Product: 2015–2017: The Rest Comes Later, Half Way There... Pt. 1 and winning an MTV Video Music Award

-On June 30, 2015, Snow released the mixtape, The Rest Comes Later.
-Followed by a tour of the same name with Audio Push.
+On June 30, 2015, Snow released the mixtape, The Rest Comes Later and embarked on a tour of the same name with Audio Push later that year.
 On February 17, 2016, she was featured on the remix to Joell Ortiz's single "Kill at Will".
 On May 2, 2016, she announced the Halfway There tour.
 On June 17, 2016, she released her commercial mixtape Half Way There...
 Pt.
 1.

 In November 2016, Snow contributed to The Hamilton Mixtape, joining rappers K'naan, Riz MC, and Residente on the track "Immigrants (We Get the Job Done)".
 The music video for the song was released on June 28, 2017.
 In August 2017, the song has won Snow and her collaborators an MTV Video Music Award in the category of Best Fight Against the System.

 In October 2017 she released the single "Nuestra Cancion Pt.
 2", which featured fellow American singer Arcángel.

-2017–2019: VIBEHIGHER and going independent
+2017–2019: VibeHigher and going independent

-On October 4, 2017, Snow released the unfinished mixtape of VIBEHIGHER with artists Lex the Great, Jandro, and AJ Hernz on YouTube.
+On October 4, 2017, Snow released the unfinished mixtape of VibeHigher with artists Lex the Great, Jandro, and AJ Hernz on YouTube.
 She followed this with a tour of the same name in 2017 and 2018.
 In 2017, Tha Product featured as Lil' Traviesa, also known as Lil' T, on the television series Queen of the South.

 In November 2018, Snow left Atlantic Records and went independent.
-She announced that she was releasing the full VIBEHIGHER mixtape on December 22, 2018, since it was finished and ready to be put out under her independent label Product Entertainment LLC.
+She announced that she was releasing the full VibeHigher mixtape on December 22, 2018, since it was finished and ready to be put out under her independent label Product Entertainment LLC.

 On May 1, 2019, Snow went on the 30-day Going Off tour.
 On September 12, she went on tour again which she named Going Off: Part 2.

-2020–present: First nomination for Latin GRAMMY Awards, To Anywhere and Dale Gas tour
+2020–present: First nomination for Latin Grammy Awards, To Anywhere and Dale Gas tour

-In 2021, Snow received her first nomination for Latin GRAMMY Awards in the category of Best Rap/Hip-Hop Song for her collaboration song with Argentine producer Bizarrap "BZRP Music Sessions #39".
-She announced that her album VALEMADRE would be released in mid-2022.
+In 2021, Snow received her first nomination for Latin Grammy Awards in the category of Best Rap/Hip-Hop Song for her collaboration song with Argentine producer Bizarrap "BZRP Music Sessions #39".

 On February 11, 2022, Snow announced that she was going on a national tour throughout April and May 2022 which she named the Dale Gas tour.
 On September 9, 2022, Tha Product released "Piña" with Cuban-American singer Lauren Jauregui, with the videoclip releasing on December 9.
 On October 21, 2022, Snow tha Product released the studio album To Anywhere featuring collaborations with vf7, AJ Hernz, Santa Fe Klan, Juicy J, and Rotimi.
 To Anywhere is her first solo project in five years and her first studio album in a decade.
 Also in 2022, she appeared on the Black Panther: Wakanda Forever soundtrack, on a track titled La Vida, which featured rapper E-40.